-The amount by which an employer's contribution to a medical aid scheme exceeds R625 (2009: R570) for each of the first two beneficiaries as defined by the medical aid scheme and R380 (2009: R345) for each additional beneficiary will be taxed as a fringe benefit for the employee.
+As from 1 March 2010, the full contribution by an employer is a fringe benefit.
+The amount by which an employer's contribution to a medical aid fund exceeds R670 (2010 : R625) for each of the first two beneficiaries as defined by the medical aid fund and R410 (2010 : R380) for each additional beneficiary is subject to PAYE.
 If the employer makes a lump sum payment for all employees, the effective benefit is determined in accordance with a formula, which will have the effect of apportionment amongst all employees concerned.